 7:45 Awake and prepare for school (we are not strict on this depending on situations and seasons, we are flexible, that makes the best day.)

 8:30 AM Devotion and Bible

 12-12:30 PM School is technically out.
 Our kids might have homework to be completed right after lunch.

 We also have a morning basket, for those mornings that parents are running late, or students.
 The basket has cursive practice, writing practice, fun workbooks, and educational coloring books, free writing journal, etc…

-When homework is done, or there is none for the day, kids do their chores and have free time, if we don’t have anywhere to go.
+When homework is done, or there is none for the day, kids do their chores and have free time; if we don’t have anywhere to go.
 Similarly, if there is an important appointment in the morning, or an emergency shopping trip, the day is pushed back a little.
 I tend to give notebooking or journaling exercises that can be completed on the go.
-Math workbooks in tow!
+Math workbooks or printables in tow!

 |Monday||We focus on all thing’s language arts; we include either History/social Studies or Science.
 This depends on where we left off prior, as we interchange History/social Studies or Science. |